The Padlock (Italian fairy tale): King Animmulu

 Scholar Jack Zipes translated a Sicilian tale collected by Giuseppe Pitrè.
-In this tale, titled Lu re d’Anìmmulu ("King Animmulu"), a poor shoemaker lives with his three daughters Peppa, Nina and Nunzia.
+In this tale, titled in the original Sicilian Lu re d’Anìmmulu (Italian: Il Re dell'Arcolaio, English: "King Animmulu"), a poor shoemaker lives with his three daughters Peppa, Nina and Nunzia.
 One day, Nunzia finds a large fennel plant in the forest and tries to pull it, without luck, so her father helps her.
 They pull it and see a doorway and a young man.
 The pair explain to the youth that they were just gathering some herbs for a soup, and the youth makes a proposition: he shall take Nunzia and make her father rich.
 The pair agree, and Nunzia goes with the youth to live in his lavish underground palace.
 Some time later, Peppa convinces her father to let her pay a visit to Nunzia.
 Their father takes her there, and Peppa enters the underground palace.
 Nunzia welcomes her and asks her to comb her hair.
 While doing it, she finds a key in her hair, which she takes while Nunzia is asleep.
 Peppa uses the key to open a secret room; inside, pretty young women doing embroidery for Nunzia's unborn child, but, as soon as they see Peppa, their faces turn old and ugly.
 Peppa closes the door and wakes her sister up, asking her to be guided out of the palace.
 She explains she opened the forbidden door, and Nunzia says she is now lost.
 Peppa departs.
 The pretty young women, who are fairies, order Nunzia's husband to banish her.
 With no other option, the youth banishes a pregnant Nunzia, but gives her a silver yarn, for her to throw it and follow it.
 Nunzia complies with his decision, but follows his advice and reaches King Animmulu's mother's castle, where she is given shelter.
 Nunzia gives birth to a son, whom a maidservant recognizes as the spitting image of the queen's son.
 She goes to inform the queen.
 Meanwhile, back to the underground palace, the fairies inform King Animmulu that Nunzia gave birth to his son, and suggest they pay them a visit.
 King Animmulu enters Nunzia's chambers and sings a lullaby to their baby, while the fairies dance outside and sing about how the dawn has not come yet.
 King Animmulu disappears with the fairies in the morning.
 The next night, King Animmulu comes again and Nunzia asks him how they can defeat the fairies; he answers: they must stop the crows from singing, muffle the bells and clocks, and erect a dark canvas around the castle painted like the night sky to trick the fairies so they think it is not yet dawn.
 Nunzia and the queen follow his instructions and prepare the canvas for the following night: the fairies dance, thinking it is still night, until the queen's servants draw out the canvas when the sun is in mid-heaven; the fairies then change into snakes and lizards.
 King Animmulu is free at last and lives with Nunzia, his son and his mother.
 Italian author Italo Calvino reworked the tale and adapted it as Il figlio del Re nel pollaio ("The King's Son in the Henhouse"), where the enchanted prince is called Re Cristallu ("King Crystal").
 Calvino also sourced the tale from Salaparuta.